 If you haven’t already, the first thing you will need to do is set up your website with Google Search Console.

-Click the Add Property button in the upper left corner, and you’ll see this dialogue box:
+Click the Start Now button to the lower left-side of the screen, and you’ll see this dialogue box:

 Select the URL prefix, as it gives you more options for verification.

 Next, you will have to verify this site as yours.

 Previously, this involved embedding code into your website header or upload an HTML file to your web server.

 Now, if you already have Google Analytics, it automatically verifies your site for you and you will see this:

 If this doesn’t work for you, use one of these other options for verification.

 One of the newest verification options, DNS CNAME verification, is actually something that was in the old Google Webmaster Tools, but has been brought back for Google Search Console.